tuesy/redshift-ruby-tutorial/README.md

 ### Create an S3 Bucket

 You'll need to create an S3 bucket either via the AWS Console or through their API.
-For this sample, we've created one called "redshift-ruby-tutorial.
+For this sample, we've created one called "redshift-ruby-tutorial".

 ### Setup the Sample App